bwitting/homebridge-ttlock/README.md

 <br><br>

 ## Plugin Installation
+**Recommended**: install via the Homebridge UI

-Install the plugin with the following command:
+Or install the plugin with the following command:
 ```
 npm install -g homebridge-ttlock
 ```
-or install via the Homebridge UI.

 <br><br>

 ## Configuration